teboho/how-to/docs/README.md

 3. Users should be able to search for a guide on how to do something.
 4. Users should be able to request a guide on how to do something.
 5. Users should be able to rate a guide on how helpful it was.
-6. Users should be able to pay the guide writers for their work.
+6. Users should be able to pay the guide executors for their work.
 7. Users should be able to hire someone to do something for them.
 8. Users should be able to write a guide on how they did something for someone else.
 9. Users should be able to review the person who was hired to do something for them.